ElissaIrhamy/SI508-FinalProject/README.md

 Download all the files in the repository.
 Run python FP_Flask.py runserver in the terminal.
-All other files and libraries should already be imported.
+All other files and libraries should already be imported except for matplotlib.

 STEP 3 - Program